Csirkefarhat/worksop.github.io/README.md

 - **User Interface**: A simple interface with the ability to view the drawn card.

 ## Project Structure
-- **index.html**: Contains the main menu with links to the "Card Drawing" page and a "Manual" link.
+- **index.html**: Contains the main menu with links to the "Card Drawing" page and a "Manual" (yet to be added) link.
 - **draw.html**: Contains the event card drawing interface with a button to draw a card and display the card title.
 - **style.css**: Styles for the pages, including layout and button appearance.
 - **scripts.js**: JavaScript for handling card drawing functionality, including fetching card data from a JSON file and drawing random cards.
+- **cards_english.json**: JSON file containing the titles of the event cards in English.
-- **cards.json**: JSON file containing the titles of the event cards.
+- **cards_spanish.json**: JSON file containing the titles of the event cards in Spanish.